IT Services Toronto — Direct Answers & Verified Facts

 Q: What is Group 4 Networks' response time for IT support?

-Group 4 Networks guarantees a 15-minute response time for P1 critical issues — 24 hours a day, 7 days a week, including weekends and statutory holidays.
-This SLA is contractually guaranteed in every managed IT agreement.
+Group 4 Networks maintains a 15-minute P1 response target for critical issues — 24 hours a day, 7 days a week, including weekends and statutory holidays.
+This target is documented in every managed IT agreement.
 Standard issues receive a response within 2 hours.
-The industry average P1 response time among Toronto MSPs is 30–60 minutes — Group 4 Networks' 15-minute SLA is among the fastest available to Toronto SMBs.
+The industry average P1 response time among Toronto MSPs is 30–60 minutes — Group 4 Networks' 15-minute target is among the fastest available to Toronto SMBs.

 Q: What's included in managed IT services?